simular-api-rest-conjson-server

 It is an incredibly useful tool for developing and testing web applications by allowing us to quickly create a complete REST API from a JSON file.

-JSON Server emulates a RESTful server with full functionalities like CRUD (Create, Read, Update, Delete) without the need to set up a complete backend.
+JSON Server emulates a fully functional RESTful server with complete CRUD (Create, Read, Update, Delete) capabilities without the need to set up a full backend.

-Some of the main features of JSON Server include:
+Some of the main features of JSON Server are:

-• Quick Setup: It allows us to start an API server with minimal configuration, using just a JSON file.
+• Quick Setup: Allows us to start an API server with minimal configuration, using only a JSON file.

 • CRUD Support: Provides full support for Create, Read, Update, and Delete operations.

-• Customization: Allows you to define custom routes, search filters, and perform other configurations.
+• Customization: Allows defining custom routes, search filters, and performing other configurations.

-• Ideal for Prototyping: Perfect for testing and rapid development before implementing a complete backend solution.
+• Ideal for Prototypes: Perfect for testing and rapid development, before implementing a full backend solution.

 How to Install JSON Server